 Being arrested for domestic violence is one of the most terrifying experiences a person can have.
 Domestic violence charges can create many problems and even destroy your family.
-You must contact a domestic violence attorney Los Angeles as soon as possible to win your case.
-Call our office to talk to a domestic violence attorney Los Angeles any time.
+You must contact a domestic violence attorney in Los Angeles as soon as possible to win your case.
+Call our office to talk to a domestic violence attorney Los Angeles at any time.
 If you were arrested for domestic violence, you will have to deal with the following:

 - Police will take you to jail (sometimes directly from your home).
 LAPD and LASD will almost always classify any domestic violence arrest as a felony.

 - Your record (rap) will be affected because of that felony arrest.
 Upon arrest, the police will notify the California Department of Justice who will create a permanent record of arrest and prosecution (commonly known as RAP).

 - You will most likely have to post bail – the usual bail in a domestic violence case is $50,000.00.
 To post bail, you can give the court the entire amount or pay a premium to a bail bondsman – however, the premium is not refundable.
 However, with an attorney, your bail premium can be significantly reduced (from 10% to 8 or even to 7%).